StackSquirrel/lxd-blog/_drafts/2025-08-23-games-and-learning.md

 Ready?

-Here is what they wrote:
+Here is what the learner wrote.

-* <em>A man in a green tailcoat, holding a brown and blue garment,  can be seen from the back, his right arm is raised.
+>A man in a green tailcoat, holding a brown and blue garment,  can be seen from the back, his right arm is raised.
 An older man in a brown tailcoat sits in a brown chair at a round ornate table resting his head on his hands.
 A woman with a royal blue, scoop-necked dress stands behind the older man.
-The draperies are pink and there are cream coloured columns and frescoes on the wall.</em> (74 words, 383 characters)
+The draperies are pink and there are cream coloured columns and frescoes on the wall.
+(74 words, 383 characters)

 Very thorough.
-It must be good, right? <em>Welllllll</em>...
+It must be good, right? _Welllllll_...

 1. It's too long (100-150 characters is recommended).
 2. Is all that colour really essential, or is it just easy to describe? <br>Consider the audience: people who use screen readers.
 Many are blind; they don't really about colours.
 The rest can probably see the colours, so they don't need them.